Canyon Creek Food (CVE:CYF) Sets New 12-Month Low at $0.02

-Canyon Creek Food Company Ltd. (CVE:CYF – Get Rating)’s stock price reached a new 52-week low during trading on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 50000 shares changing hands.
+Canyon Creek Food Company Ltd. (CVE:CYF – Get Rating)’s share price hit a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 62000 shares trading hands.
 The stock had previously closed at C$0.03.

 Canyon Creek Food (CVE:CYF – Get Rating) last announced its earnings results on Monday, January 30th.
-The company reported C($0.01) earnings per share for the quarter.
-The firm had revenue of C$4.22 million during the quarter.
+The company reported C($0.01) earnings per share (EPS) for the quarter.
+The firm had revenue of C$4.22 million for the quarter.

 About Canyon Creek Food